-- ideas, opinions, images and other material automatically collected through our websites and social media profiles when you post content on our blogs and other forums.
+- ideas, opinions, images and other material might automatically be collected through our websites and social media profiles when you post content on our blogs and other forums.

 How we collect and hold that personal information?

 We usually collect personal information from you.
-We also collect from your parent or guardian if you are under the age of 18.
+We also collect personal information from your parent or guardian if you are under the age of 18.